tranhelen/tranhelen/_posts/2016-08-01-beautyintheimmeasurables.md

 - blog
 - life
 layout: post
+twitter_desc: I question the value of things that are immeasurable.
+twitter_image: 47-00card.jpg
 ---

 A couple of years ago, my best friend and I went on a road trip from Paris, to Grenoble, down the eastern edge of France, and then along the southern coast.
 Every town or city we passed had a beautifully landscaped place for people to sit around a river or a stream.
 When I visited Japan, I encountered the same commitment.
 Commmitments to the immeasurable.